zhengfanguo123/myProject/README.md

 ### Login

 Use the dropdown on the login page to choose **Local** or **LDAP** authentication.
 For local users, passwords are securely hashed.
-A sample account is created on first run:
+On startup the application seeds two roles, `admin` and `user`, along with sample accounts:

 ```
 username: admin